1 O God, whom I praise, do not remain silent,

 may the sin of his mother never be blotted out.

 may their sins always remain before the LORD

 may the memory of them be cut off from the earth.

 may the curse he pronounce be upon him

 may this curse be like a cloak wrapped about him

 may it be like a belt tied forever around him.

 may this be the Lord’s payment to my accusers, to those who speak evil of me.

-are justified, however they are for God to execute and not us.
+However, these desires are for God to execute and not us.